williamcanin/golink/README.md

 [![security](https://hakiri.io/github/williamcanin/golink/master.svg)](https://hakiri.io/github/williamcanin/golink/master)

-Golink is a minimal theme for [Jekyll](https://jekyllrb.com), especially for those who want to have a page only to redirect links to other addresses.
+Go!link is a minimal theme for [Jekyll](https://jekyllrb.com), especially for those who want to have a page only to redirect links to other addresses.

 ![Go!Link Theme](https://raw.githubusercontent.com/williamcanin/golink/master/screenshot.png)